Nature’s Athletes: Adapt or Die

 I prefer the word practical in this context.
 The fitness industry over recent years has attached the buzz-word functional to everything in an effort to sell it to the unsuspecting masses, but they’re forgetting one simple thing: just because a movement is a possible function of the human body doesn’t mean it is the intended or optimal function of the human body.
 A bicep curl is a function of the arm – it can perform that movement, therefore it’s a function.
 Does that mean that the function of the human body is to perform bicep curls all day?
 No. The function of the human body in terms of movement is to carry the brain through the environment, adapting to the terrain as it goes.
 So truly ‘functional training’ is to do just that – to move over terrain optimally, effectively and safely.
 If your training methods don’t enable you to do that or don’t make you better at doing that, they can’t really be classified as ‘functional’.
 That’s the litmus test.
 For me, functional training means the acquisition and improvement of practical movement skills.
 Sorry, shake-weights.

 The good news is that this means becoming fit and strong isn’t rocket science and it doesn’t require fancy machines, tools, materials or training protocols.
 Because it’s literally our nature to be physically capable.
-All we have to do is give that nature space and time to breathe, and to let our physicality be shaped by regular exposure to practical challenges and adversity: to enable it to adapt.
+All we have to do is give that nature space and time to breathe, and to let our physicality be shaped by regular exposure to practical challenges and adversity: to force it to adapt.
 As we say in parkour – first, just move; then move well; then move fast and well.
-Don’t over-complicate things, don’t get drawn in by pseudo-science that changes every few years, don’t deconstruct your body’s holistic movement capabilities and don’t limit yourself by thinking you can’t do something.
+Don’t over-complicate things, don’t get drawn in by pseudo-science that changes every few years, don’t deconstruct your body’s holistic movement capabilities and don’t limit yourself by thinking you can’t do something if you want to do it.

 Maybe you can’t do it now, but with this piece of hardware at your disposal I’ll bet you probably will be able to do it someday.